EmmanuelDiscors/dbbackup-skeleton/README.md

 # dbbackup-skeleton
-Skeleton to init a dbbackup folder
+Skeleton to init a dbbackup folder used by backup-systems